 Health & Insurance

 We recommend you take out comprehensive travel insurance for the duration of your safari, as well as emergency air evacuation.
-Global Rescue International is a good service provider.
+RipCored is a good service provider.

 No Vaccinations are required to enter Zimbabwe however it is considered a Malaria area and anti-malarial medication should be taken before, during and after your trip.
 Consult your doctor in this regard.